 Or alernatively if you wish to exclude certain areas of your site specifically for the SEO spider, simply use the usual robots.txt syntax with our user-agent.
 Please note – There is an option to ‘ignore’ robots.txt, which is down to the responsibility of the user entirely.

 The Screaming Frog SEO Spider as standard allocates 512mb of RAM.
-If you are crawling particulary large sites, you may need to increase the memory allocation of the spider.
+If you are crawling particulary large sites, you will need to increase the memory allocation of the SEO Spider.

-There is not a set number or pages the SEO spider can crawl, it is dependent on the complexity of the site and a number of other factors.
-Generally speaking with the standard memory allocation of 512mb the spider can crawl between 10K-100K URI of a site.
+There is not a set number of URLs the SEO spider can crawl at the standard memory allocation, it is dependent on the complexity of the site and a number of other factors.
+Generally speaking with the standard memory allocation of 512mb the SEO Spider can crawl between 10K-100K URI of a site.
 If you have received the following ‘high memory usage’ warning message when performing a crawl –

-Or if you are experiencing a slow down in crawl or of the program itself on a large crawl, this will be due to memory allocation.
+Or if you are experiencing a slow down in crawl or of the program itself on a large crawl, this will be due to reaching the memory allocation.

-This is essentially, warning you that the SEO spider has reached the current memory allocation and it needs to be increased to crawl more URLs.
+This is warning you that the SEO spider has reached the current memory allocation and it needs to be increased to crawl more URLs.
 To do this, you should save the crawl via the ‘file’ and ‘save’ menu.
-You can then follow the instructions below to increase your memory, before opening the saved crawl and resuming again.
+You can then follow the instructions below to increase your memory allocation, before opening the saved crawl and resuming it again.